 Planned Parenthood Ottawa’s Outreach Program aims to improve our reach and capacity to serve people who face barriers within sexual and reproductive health services.
 Our goal is to improve health outcomes by strengthening our partnerships to five underserved populations.
 The target groups are as follows; homelessness and under-housed, New Canadians, Indigenous people, youth and people with disabilities.

-Planned Parenthood Ottawa will train community workers to become more fluent around sexual and reproductive health.
-Training is free and will be booked through the outreach coordinator.
-Workshops currently available through the outreach program:
+In addition to Planned Parenthood Ottawa’s publicly available education program, we train community workers to become more fluent around sexual and reproductive health.
+Training is free and can be booked through the outreach coordinator.
+Please click here for the list of trainings we provide.